KTMY: Station history

-In 2007, the station heeded a call from condemned inmate Philip Workman to have vegetarian pizza delivered to homeless residents of Nashville, Tennessee.
+In 2007, the station answered a call from condemned inmate Philip Workman to have vegetarian pizza delivered to homeless residents of Nashville, Tennessee.

 HD Radio

-KTMY has been broadcasting a HD radio signal since October 2011.
-The station's HD-2 sub-channel aired a simulcast of the sports format of sister station KSTP (AM); that simulcast moved to a sub-channel of KSTP-FM in December 2013.
-The HD2 is now simulcasting the oldies format of Borgen Broadcasting-owned WDGY.
+KTMY has been broadcasting an HD radio signal since October 2011.
+The station's HD-2 sub-channel aired a simulcast of the sports format from its sister station, KSTP (AM).
+That simulcast moved to a sub-channel of KSTP-FM in December 2013.
+The HD-2 is now simulcasting the oldies format of Borgen Broadcasting-owned, WDGY.

+As of August 15, 2025, Brainerd sister station KLIZ-FM, which features a classic rock format, can now be heard in the Twin Cities metropolitan area via KTMY's HD3 subchannel.